qrqiuren/site-myhdl-dev/guide.md

 Background info
 ===============

+The [dev.myhdl.org] website aims to document all aspects of the development process of the MyHDL project.
+MyHDL is a Python library to use Python as a HDL.
+The main projects website is [here][myhdl].

+*[HDL]: Hardware Description Language

 MyHDL's original developer, [jandecaluwe], is MyHDL's BDFL.
 He has the final say about its design and development decisions.
 The development workflow takes that into account.